Busted! 5 Weight Loss Myths That Will Make You Cry

 Myth #2: Eat No Fat Whatsoever

 This is a very old and popular myth.
-Your fat intake should be limited to around 15% of your overall daily calorie intake.
-Fat is needed in any diet to lubricate your joints, keeps your skin smooth and elastic, provide a source of energy, help your nervous system function properly and more.
+In fact, part of eating animal protein, for example, includes fat and an example of this would be the keto or carnivore diets which are proving to be beneficial for so many people.
+Fat is needed to keep one feeling full and satiated in any diet to optimize hormone health that plays an important role in weight loss.
+Also, fat lubricates your joints, keeps your skin smooth and elastic, provide a source of energy, help your nervous system function properly and more.
 Olive, flaxseed and fish oils are good sources of fats.
 Fats to avoid include saturated fats and hydrogenated fats (also known as trans fats).

 Myth #3: Avoid Carbs